PrateekshaParamesh/learn-gitandgithub/README.md

 # learn-gitandgithub
-This is for learning Git and GitHub
+This is for learning Git and GitHub.
+We are in README file